 - The 40-mile long St. Clair River forms an international boundary between the U.S. and Canada

 - Home to the largest threatened Lake Sturgeon population in the Great Lakes

 - The St. Clair River current is swift and dangerous at of 2.5 knots (4ft/ second)

 - Surrounds 10 islands, six of which are land of the Canadian Walpole Island First Nation

-- Forms the 2,500-acre largest freshwater delta in North America, known as the St. Clair Flats
+- Forms the 2,500-acre largest freshwater delta in the Great Lakes, known as the St. Clair Flats

 - Home to Michigan’s first National Water Trail, The Island Loop

 - Provides drinking water to 60% of St. Clair County’s residents

 - Most diverse population of threatened and endangered mussels in Michigan, found in the Belle River